Marcelle-Samir/TaskScheduler/README.md

 # Hitachi_Task

-C++ Senior Software Engineer Task
-Task: Implement a Real-Time Task Scheduler
+## Real-Time Task Scheduler
-Objective: Develop a real-time task scheduler in C++ that manages and executes tasks based on their priority and timing constraints.
-The scheduler should support adding, removing, and executing tasks according to specific scheduling algorithms.
-The task is designed to assess your understanding of data structures, algorithms, and concurrency in C++.
+a real-time task scheduler in C++ that manages and executes tasks based on their priority and timing constraints.
+The scheduler supports adding, removing, and executing tasks according to the following scheduling algorithms.
-Requirements

-1. Core Functionality:
-o Task Representation: Implement a Task class that represents a unit of work.
-Each task should have a unique ID, priority level, and execution time. o Scheduler Implementation: Implement a TaskScheduler class that manages and executes tasks based on their priority and timing constraints.
-The scheduler should support at least the following scheduling algorithms:
- First-Come, First-Served (FCFS)
+- First-Come, First-Served (FCFS)
- Shortest Job Next (SJN)
+- Shortest Job Next (SJN)
- Priority Scheduling
+- Priority Scheduling
- Round-Robin (with time quantum) o Concurrency: The scheduler should be able to execute tasks in parallel using threads.
+- Round-Robin (with time quantum)
-The number of threads should be configurable. o Task Management:
- Add Task: Add a new task to the scheduler.
- Remove Task: Remove a task from the scheduler before it starts executing.
- Execute Tasks: Start the task execution based on the selected scheduling algorithm.

-2. Technical Requirements:
-o Use C++17 or later.
-o Implement the solution using CMake as the build system. o Write unit tests for your code using GoogleTest. o Use Conan for dependency management if any external libraries are needed. o Use std::thread or std::async for concurrency.

-o Use appropriate data structures (e.g., priority queues, queues) to implement the scheduling algorithms.

-3. Advanced Requirements (Bonus Points): o Dynamic Task Scheduling: Implement the ability to dynamically change the scheduling algorithm while tasks are being executed. o Logging and Monitoring: Add logging functionality to track task scheduling and execution.
-Provide basic performance metrics (e.g., average wait time, CPU utilization). o Task Dependencies: Implement support for task dependencies, where a task can only start after one or more other tasks have completed.

-4. Optional (Extra Bonus):
-o Task Persistence: Implement functionality to save the current state of the scheduler and tasks to disk and load it back into memory, allowing the scheduler to resume from where it left off. o Custom Memory Management: Implement custom memory management for the tasks to optimize memory usage and allocation speed.

-Task Submission
- Submit your solution as a Git repository (you can use GitHub, GitLab, or any other platform).
-The repository should include: o Source code for the application. o Unit tests. o CMake scripts. o Instructions for setting up the development environment, building the application, and running the tests. o (Optional) Any additional features you implemented as per the advanced and optional requirements.

-Time Frame
- The task should be completed within 4 days.

-Evaluation Criteria
- Code Quality: Clean, maintainable, and well-documented code.
- Scheduling Algorithms: Correct and efficient implementation of scheduling algorithms.
- Concurrency Handling: Correct and efficient handling of concurrency with minimal performance overhead.
- Testing: Comprehensive and effective unit tests.
- Use of Tools: Proper use of CMake, GoogleTest, and Conan.
- Advanced Features: Implementation of any advanced features will be considered a plus.
- Optimization: Efficient use of memory and processing resources.
+The algorithm can be selected in the run time by creating a pointer to an object of the algorithm type you want to select, \
+then pass this pointer as an argument to the scheduler, as shown in the following lines:

+    > std::unique_ptr<SchedulingAlgorithm> fcfsScheduler = std::make_unique<FCFS>(); \
+    > HitachiScheduler scheduler(std::move(fcfsScheduler));

+### Building and running
+This scheduler was implemented using CMake as the build system in a dev-container. the devcontainer configs are already part of this repo, so you can use it to build without worring about any dependencies.

+- After cloning the repo reopen it in the devcontainer.
+- Create a directory (ex. build).
+- Change your current directory to it:
+  > cd ./build
+- run the following command for the CMake scripts:
+  > cmake ..
+- run the following command to build the code:
+  > make

+Now you have every thing and time to start the scheduler:
+  > ./HitachiScheduler

+Then to run the unit tests:
+  > ./HitachiScheduler_test

+**Attached to the repo in the testsAndRunLogs Directory the unit tests output and the code output.